lukestynes/scrt-great-walk-nfts/docs/setup.md

 npm install
 ```

-Create a `.env.local` file in the `frontend` directory and add the following environment variables:
+Create a `.env` file in the `frontend` directory at `frontend/.env` and add the following environment variables:

 ```bash
 # These variables are exposed to the client.